SoftDev4Research/4OSS-lesson/_episodes/05-contribution-governance-communication.md

 > ## `.discussion`
 >
-> Let's discuss what types of comunication media do people prefer.
+> Let's discuss what types of communication media do people prefer.
 Think about the team size,
 > and what would be most convenient way for people to communicate and get updates.
 > You have 5 min to discuss, in groups.
 {: .discussion}